paperdrip/canvas.arc42/_pages/03-architecture-communication-canvas.md

 * **Assumption**: Are there decision made based on some assumptions?
 What are those?
 * **Rationale and Options Considered**: What are the possible options and what leads to the decision?
+* **Following the ASW Architecture Principles**: Architecture fulfills the architecture principles.
+Are there any one of them that

 <a id="technology"/>
 ### Technologies

 What are the most important technologies used for development and operation of the system?

+* **Reuse**: Can existing technology be used, if yes which one.
+* **Future Ready**: Are strategic technology such as Generative AI considered?
+* **New Technology**: If new technology needs to be used, describe and explain

 For example:
 * programming languages and technologies